 In the decades following the launch of the Gengineer Republic's first interstellar colonization mission, Advance, many eyes in the Jovian polity had turned to focus on the next.
-This time spearheaded by the Fusionists, the Kelkemesh (named after the protagonist of the popular Genetekker-produced virch adaptation of the old Earth epic Gilgamesh) would be capable of carrying some 10,000 sophonts and a full suite of gengineering and genetic therapy equipment on an interstellar voyage significantly faster than the previous ship.
-The exact reasons Ran was selected seemed to have been lost to the time - many theories were put forward, including the presence of the gas giant planet which highly resembled Jupiter, and the genetic information wealth that could be found in the biosphere at Bara and Unn.
+This time spearheaded by the Fusionists, the Kelkemesh (named after the protagonist of the popular Genetekker-produced virch adaptation of the old Earth epic Gilgamesh) would be capable of carrying some 26,000 sophonts and a full suite of gengineering and genetic therapy equipment on an interstellar voyage significantly faster than the previous ship.
+The exact reasons Ran was selected seemed to have been lost to time - many theories were put forward, including the presence of the gas giant planet which strongly resembled Jupiter, and the genetic information wealth that could be found in the biosphere at Bara and Unn.

 |Unn, a world with an anoxic atmosphere and a primitive microbial biosphere|

 Meanwhile, the Martian Union was also putting together its own mission in secret.
-Their ship, Cinnabar, was crewed by some 8,000 people, all of them tweaks developed to reduce the mission's cost and complexity, and improve survivability.
-Sponsored in no minor part by the various entities involved in the terraformation of the planet, the mission's stated objectives, aside from the establishment of a sustainable colony under the proud Martian Union banner, were to study lifeforms in the Ran system and beam useful information back to aid the ongoing terraformation of the planet, as well as serving as a test bed for various key technologies mostly developed by native Martian corporations, but in a way it was also a PR stunt; the Martian Union also hoped that the mission would help forge a sense of pride among the Martians, despite the complaints made by many observers, disparaging the project as 'a waste of fund and time'.
+Their ship, Cinnabar, was crewed by some 13,000 people, all of them tweaks developed to reduce the mission's cost and complexity, and improve survivability.
+Sponsored in no minor part by the various entities involved in the terraformation of the planet, the mission's stated objectives, aside from the establishment of a sustainable colony under the proud Martian Union banner, were to study lifeforms in the Ran system and beam useful information back to aid the ongoing terraformation of the planet, as well as serving as a test bed for various key technologies mostly developed by native Martian corporations, but in a way it was also a PR stunt; the Martian Union also hoped that the mission would help forge a sense of pride among the Martians, despite the complaints made by many observers, disparaging the project as 'a waste of funds and time'.